- August 10, 2017

 There are over 16,000 car accidents every day, involving roughly 30,000 people.
 Many of these crashes are caused by distracted drivers, drunk drivers, and reckless drivers, but most multi-vehicle crashes have a victim.

 That leaves thousands of people asking this question every day: the car accident wasn’t my fault, so what do I do?

 IF YOU’RE INJURED

 In many cases, car accident victims may not even know they’re injured until they start noticing pain days, or even weeks later.
 In any case, the medical bills and the costs associated with these injuries can add-up.
-That’s why San Diego car accident lawyers say the next steps are crucial.
+That’s why car accident lawyers say the next steps are crucial.

 “At The Barnes Firm, we’ll go over your case with you for free,” Sheehan said.
 “It’s a service we provide to help you make the most informed decision possible.”

 Many insurance companies are fast to offer car accident victims a new vehicle, or partial compensation for medical bills.
 But signing a fast agreement with the insurance company may not be the wisest choice.

 Insurance experts estimate they’ll be paying car accident victims four times more the moment a person hires a personal injury attorney.

 “It’s no secret: the insurance company wants you to sign an agreement as soon as possible, because it could save them a lot of money,” Sheehan said.
 “If you have one of our car accident attorneys on your side, they’re going to fight for every dollar you deserve.”